brunoaclopes/currency-converter-ts/README.md

 This is a simple currency converter that converts one currency to another.
 It uses the [Uphold SDK](https://docs.uphold.com/) to get the exchange rates.

+#### You can check out this app in [brunoaclopes.github.io/currency-converter-ts](https://brunoaclopes.github.io/currency-converter-ts/)

 ## Assessment Challenge

 > As a User, I want to see an input amount displayed according to the exchange rates for the different currencies supported by Uphold.